manifoldmarkets/manifold-mcp-server/README.md

 1. Log in to [Manifold Markets](https://manifold.markets)
 2. Go to your profile settings
 3. Generate an API key
+4. Ensure account has sufficient mana for intended operations

 ### 3. Configure MCP Settings